abdelbarre/mage_ai_minio_spark/README.md

 This Docker Compose configuration sets up two services:
 #### mage ai:

-- container_name: mage_spark_test
+- **container_name**: mage_spark_test
-- build: Builds the Docker container using the Dockerfile located in the GitHub repository https://github.com/mage-ai/compose-quickstart.git.
+- **build**: Builds the Docker container using the Dockerfile located in the GitHub repository https://github.com/mage-ai/compose-quickstart.git.
-- environment: Sets the MINIO_URL environment variable to http://minio:9000, indicating the MinIO server URL.
+- **environment**: Sets the MINIO_URL environment variable to http://minio:9000, indicating the MinIO server URL.
-- ports: Exposes port 6789 for accessing the service.
+- **ports**: Exposes port 6789 for accessing the service.
-- command: Installs dependencies, including Java 11, PySpark, Delta Spark, and MinIO Python client, and then executes the /app/run_app.sh script to start the Mage AI service with a demo project.
+- **command**: Installs dependencies, including Java 11, PySpark, Delta Spark, and MinIO Python client, and then executes the /app/run_app.sh script to start the Mage AI service with a demo project.

 #### 2. Minio:
-- container_name: spark-minio-mage
+- **container_name**: spark-minio-mage
-- image: Uses the quay.io/minio/minio image for running the MinIO server.
+- **image**: Uses the quay.io/minio/minio image for running the MinIO server.
-- ports: Exposes ports 9000 for MinIO server and 9001 for console access
+- **ports**: Exposes ports 9000 for MinIO server and 9001 for console access
-- volumes: Maps the local directory ./minio_data to the /data directory inside the container for persistent storage.
+- **volumes**: Maps the local directory ./minio_data to the /data directory inside the container for persistent storage.
-- environment: Sets environment variables for MinIO configuration, including MINIO_ROOT_USER, MINIO_ROOT_PASSWORD, and MINIO_DEFAULT_BUCKETS.
+- **environment**: Sets environment variables for MinIO configuration, including MINIO_ROOT_USER, MINIO_ROOT_PASSWORD, and MINIO_DEFAULT_BUCKETS.
-- command: Starts the MinIO server with console access enabled at port 9001 and using the /data directory for storage.
+- **command**: Starts the MinIO server with console access enabled at port 9001 and using the /data directory for storage.

 After running, check if the both container is up as shown below